By Jhanvi Shah

 Society has always seen women as pliable bodies that can be framed according to circumstances and social norms.
 The “perfect” female body has greatly changed over the years and is the result of a cultural construct that needs to be challenged if society is to accept diverse body types.

 For instance, in the early ages, women tended to lean a bit on the heavier side as the body equaled one that could carry many children.
 Hence, she was a symbol of fertility and strength as one needed to fend for themselves for survival.

-Similarly, the Gibson Girl introduced in the 1890s set the tone for an ideal body type which was soft and round, but also leaned towards a slim physique.
+Similarly, the Gibson Girl introduced in the 1890s set the tone for an ideal body type that was soft and round but also leaned towards a slim physique.

 Now, in current times the society assumes a slim archetype with long legs with symmetrical features as one of superiority.